 On an ongoing basis, management engages with interested stockholders to discuss our governance and executive compensation practices and compensation philosophy.
-As of December 31, 2018, we no longer qualified as an "emerging growth company," and, therefore, for the first time in our 2019 proxy statement, we included additional detail regarding executive compensation that was previously not required, including our first "say-on-pay" advisory vote on the 2018 compensation of our NEOs and our first "say-on-frequency" advisory vote on how frequently we should hold future say-on-pay votes.
 Aligned with our stockholders' preference, we are holding an annual say-on-pay advisory vote in this Proxy Statement as Proposal 2.
-Although the say-on-pay vote is advisory, we value stockholder input, and the Committee takes into consideration stockholder input, including the outcome of the sayon-pay vote, when it reviews the Company's compensation philosophy and plan design.
-At our 2019 Annual Meeting, 91% of the votes cast were in favor of the advisory vote to approve our executive compensation paid in 2018.
-In this Proxy Statement, to provide incremental transparency, we included additional detail highlighting our strong financial performance in 2019, compensation practices, skills and experience of our directors, and environmental and social objectives, among others.
+Although the say-on-pay vote is advisory, we value stockholder input, and the Committee takes into consideration stockholder input, including the outcome of the say-on-pay vote, when it reviews the Company's compensation philosophy and plan design.
+At our 2020 Annual Meeting, 94% of the votes cast were in favor of the advisory vote to approve our executive compensation paid in 2019.